 Obviously, step one: start with your base ingredient – your liquid.

 Honestly, use whatever floats your boat.
-It can be as simple as filtered water, but I’m a fan of using my own nut milks, real coconut milk, or store bought cold-pressed nut milks like MALK.
+It can be as simple as filtered water, but I’m a fan of using my own nut milks, real coconut milk, or store bought cold-pressed nut milks.
 Avoid nut milks or oat milks that contain a slew of added ingredients, like canola oil, carrageenan, synthetic vitamins & minerals, and gums.

 Whatever you choose – by mindful of the sugar content!
 Juices and coconut water tend to have high sugar levels, so I advise avoiding them.
 And, for those women looking to boost their fertility, I always recommend cutting out dairy products.
 A dairy milk alternative – think nut and oat milks – is a great way to get some extra calcium!